OpenNews/srccon/logistics/index.md

 Philly is very well-served by the [Philadelphia International Airport](http://www.phl.org/Pages/HomePage.aspx), [Amtrak&rsquo;s 30th Street Station](http://www.amtrak.com/servlet/ContentServer?pagename=am/am2Station/Station_Page&code=PHL), and [numerous](http://megabus.com/) [bus](http://www.gotobus.com/yobus/) [companies](https://www.greyhound.com/default.aspx).
 There is a public transit train (called regional rail) from the airport to Center City (downtown area).
 Tickets are $6.50 if you buy from a kiosk on the platform or $8 if purchased on the train.
 Get off at the &ldquo;Market East&rdquo; stop and you&rsquo;ll be a short walk from the venue.

+###Scholarships for SRCCON
+We offer a small number of $500 travel scholarships to attendees for whom the cost to attend would otherwise be prohibitive.
+Travel scholarship [applications are open](/scholarships) until June 13.

+###Contributing to SRCCON
+We hope that you've [purchased a ticket](/register) and [submitted a session proposal](/sessions).
+In addition to preparing yourself for two days of great conversations and building, we appreciate your help spreading the word about SRCCON.
+If you know someone who might love SRCCON but may not have heard about it, please invite that person.

+We're also looking for a small number of [volunteers during the event](/volunteer).
+If you cannot attend in SRCCON in person, we're as bummed as you are.

+We're going to do our best to document the event and share it back with the entire community.
+[Please let us know](mailto:srccon@opennews.org) if you have suggestions for ways for us to support remote or asynchronous participation.

 ###**While in Philly**
 We didn&rsquo;t want you stuck in a conference hotel that could have been anywhere, so we picked a centrally located venue for SRCCON.
 We encourage you to explore Philadelphia while you&rsquo;re in town.
 Within five blocks of the Chemical Heritage Foundation are numerous historical sites, museums, bars, restaurants, and entertaining people watching (think: Colonial [LARPing](https://en.wikipedia.org/wiki/Live_action_role-playing_game)).
 If you&rsquo;d like to venture beyond the Old City neighborhood, check out the transit information below, rent a bike, or keep walking till you hit one of the rivers that bookends downtown Philly.